andresfp14/andresfp14.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Scientific Researcher and Doctoral student in eXplainable Artificial Intelligence
+role: Postdoc Researcher in eXplainable Artificial Intelligence (XAI) and Foundation Models

 # Organizations/Affiliations to show in About widget
 organizations: